UBC-InfoVis/447-materials/tutorials/3_D3_Tutorial_Datajoin/README.md

 We'll provide the interaction and animation code.

-Instead of more granular instructions, we provide instructions at a high level.
+We provide instructions at a high level here, but more granular instructions in the activity-template for this exercise.

 #### Activity (1)